Skip to content

 Token Efficiency

-Every operation that s2s performs in the CLI binary costs zero AI tokens:
+Every workflow decision that s2s makes runs in the CLI binary at zero LLM token cost:

 OperationToken cost